 The MA programme in Global Affairs and Diplomatic Leadership (MAGAD) is open to candidates who have an interest in international relations, foreign policy and diplomatic practice.

-For the 2022 \ 2023 academic year, admissions criteria include the following:
+For the 2023 - 2024 academic year, admissions criteria include the following:

-- Being a UAE national - A minimum IELTS score of 6.5
+- Being a UAE national - score of 1550.

 Completed applications are forwarded to AGDA's admissions committee, which is responsible for reviewing and evaluating applications.